codexplore-io/newton/docs/Tutorial.md

 # Tutorial

-This covers a basic tutorial to get a simple blog app up and running with Newton Web (Newton).
+This covers a basic tutorial to get a simple app up and running with Newton Web (Newton).
 If you haven't already, see the "Getting Started" section to install the Newton CLI.

 ## Creating a Project